The Affine Space¶

 namespace si {

-inline constexpr struct kelvin final :
+inline constexpr struct kelvin :

 named_unit<"K", kind_of<isq::thermodynamic_temperature>, absolute_zero> {} kelvin;

-inline constexpr struct degree_Celsius final :
+inline constexpr struct degree_Celsius :

 named_unit<{u8"℃", "`C"}, kelvin, ice_point> {} degree_Celsius;